|Search: This Site | People | Departments | Penn State|

 Penn State students believe advising to be one of the most important activities in their academic lives.
 Good relationships established during the advising process benefit all: student, adviser, and University.
 Students come to know Penn State better and learn to explore all possible options, becoming accomplished learners.
 Advisers take satisfaction in the intellectual and personal growth of their advisees.
 The University fosters students who participate in our teaching, learning, advising, and research activities and who will become productive, loyal graduates.

-If you find that the Center does not provide some information that would help you as an adviser at Penn State, please contact Dr. Linda Higginson, Interim Executive Director for the Division of Undergraduate Studies, at email@example.com.
+If you find that the Center does not provide some information that would help you as an adviser at Penn State, please contact Dr. Linda Higginson, Assistant Dean for Advising, Division of Undergraduate Studies, at firstname.lastname@example.org.

 While much of the Center is online, adviser development programs are also available.
 Contact the DUS Programs Coordinator at University Park or at the Commonwealth Campuses if you would like to discuss an advising development activity.